-9 RAIL FREIGHT CORRIDOR Rhine-Danube
+9// RAIL FREIGHT CORRIDOR Rhine-Danube

-An overview of withdrawal fees and deadlines of the IMs/ABs on the Corridor (extract from the different Network Statements) is listed below.
+wal fees and deadlines of the IMs/ABs on the Corridor (extract from tatements) is listed below.

 IM/AB Withdrawal fees and deadlines

 SNCF Réseau No charges.

-DB Netz The final regulation is not yet available at the time of publication.
-The procedure on requested changes for the charging and cancellation rules for the timetable year 2024 is currently ongoing.

-The RB is expected to issue its decision by the end of March 2023.
+DB InfraGO The final regulation is not yet available at the time of publication.
+The German regulatory body is expected to issue its decision regarding the charging and cancellation rules for the timetable year 2025 by the end of March 2024.
 Subsequently, the regulation is provided after the RB's decision.

-The regulations for the timetable year 2023 can be found in the DB Netz Network Statement 2023.
+The regulations for the timetable year 2024 can be found in the DB InfraGO Network Statement 2024.

 SZCZ No charges.

 ŽSR No charges.

 ÖBB-Infra No charges.

 MÁV/GYSEV/VPE No charges.

 CFR No charges.